 These initials: ‘MR’ stand for Mixed Reality.
 The combination of both virtual and augmented reality is signified by these initials.
 The idea of a fully immersive, alternate, visual space denotes the virtual reality.
 In augmented, you see an alternate take on your present reality, with technological embellishment.
 Mixed reality is the combination of the two.
 The sort of hardware we will start to see being rolled out for the MR market will be headsets like Microsoft’s HoloLens.
 Magic Leap’s assuredly awesome roll-out in the near future will also be a serious player.
 This notable swing in revenue will be ultimately down to the development of more affordable pieces of hardware.
 As prices come down, unit sales amongst the general population will rise.
 This creates the undoubted pocket of opportunity for content creation for this kind of hardware and even for augmented reality Ireland’s businesses should consider.
 Because the development of Virtual and Augmented reality apps will feed the growth of sales for the hardware and the technology.
 There absolutely will be money to be made with app development for the industry.

 The advertising landscape on technology like this will also start to become clear and more fluid as it develops also.
 Irish businesses need to be able to jump on this trending technology at the latest feasible opportunity.
 In doing so, they would really maximise their brand and show to be at the cutting edge of today’s business and advertising world.
 The technology is such an interesting, engaging and just potentially fun idea.
-So, its best to be awake to it now.
+Just look at the new updates to SnapChat lens studio and Facebook Spark AR that make creating AR experiences more accessible than ever before.